dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 ---------

-Choosing **Thread > Step Into** in a debugger "steps into" the next function call that occurs in that debugger’s thread, and then returns control to the debugger before the function begins to execute.
-This command is not sensitive to the debugger’s selected call frame.
+Choosing **Thread > Step Into** in a debugger "steps into" the next function call that occurs in that debugger's thread, and then returns control to the debugger before the function begins to execute.
+This command is not sensitive to the debugger's selected call frame.

 Typically, this command causes a new frame to appear at the top of the stack.